paulszyd/GettingData_Week4_Assignment/README.md

 We know from the features.txt and features_info.txt files that these are the 561 variables that were measured for each observation.
 These will thus become variable (or column) names in our tidy datasets.

-str(x_test) and str(x_train) shows that both are data.frames with 561 variables, which will use the values in features.txt as column names
+str(x_test) and str(x_train) show that both are data.frames with 561 variables, which will use the values in features.txt as column names

 We know that the 30 subjects were split into test and train groups (70% train, 30% test or 21 train, 9 test) and that they are identified for each observations in subject_test.txt and subject_train.txt (from the original README.txt file accompanying the raw data).
 We can test that these files contain the correct number of unique subjects in the following manner: